Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 ### Comments

 VHDL is known to be a verbose language, meaning that it requires a lot of detailed syntax.
-Therefore, wisely and efficiently commenting is hihgly recommanded both for you own mental health and for code sharing.
+Therefore, wisely and efficiently commenting is highly recommanded both for your own mental health and for code sharing.

 #### Header

-As for the other language, the file header states intellectual property and gives useful details on the file versioning.
-Here is a quick example
+As for the other languages, the file header states intellectual property and gives useful details on the file versioning.
+Here is a quick example.

 ```vhdl
 -- ===============================================================================